cami5326/pandas-challenge/README.md

 # Pandas-challenge

-In this activity, it was requested an analyze of 2 school district datasets, creating various categories, such as size, types, budget per school, budget per capita and the performance on the standardized test results.
-The aggregate data showcase trends in the school district performance and it will inform future school district priorities and decisions:
+In this activity, it was requested an analyze of 2 school district datasets, creating various categories, such as size, types, budget per school, budget per capita and performance on the standardized test results.
+The aggregate data showcase trends in the school district operation and it will inform future school district priorities and decisions:

 * Although the total budget for the 15 schools is 24,649,428.00, the overall passing percentage is only 65.172326.